tashisrael/LeaderBoard/README.md

-## LeaderBoard
+## Leaderboard

-**This is a simple HTML list of To Do tasks.
+**This is a simple HTML Leaderbaord project.
 This simple web page is built using webpack and served by a webpack dev server.**

 ## Built With